carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 ~~~
 {: .output}

 This image  was constructed with an "entrypoint" statement as indicated by its [Dockerfile](https://hub.docker.com/r/pegi3s/clustalomega/dockerfile): `ENTRYPOINT ["clustalo"]`.
-This means that as the container is started the `clustalo` software is immediately engaged *i.e.* expecing sequence input.
+This means that as the container is started the `clustalo` software is immediately engaged *i.e.* expecting sequence input.
-However, can check if the container works and at the same time requesting help on `clustalo` with the command below simply adding `-h` to request the help information.
-(Also available online: [README](http://www.clustal.org/omega/README).)
+However, we can check if the container works and at the same time request help on `clustalo` by simply adding `-h` to request the help information.
+(The rather long output is also online: [README](http://www.clustal.org/omega/README).)

 ~~~
 $ docker run --rm  pegi3s/clustalomega -h